 This is a fundamental course in the application of statistics.
 In this course, students will learn to apply statistical techniques to a variety of applications in business and the social sciences.
 Students will learn how to solve statistical problems by hand and through the use of computer software.
 Topics include probability distribution functions, sampling distributions, estimation, hypothesis testing and linear regression.

-SNHU 202: Transition to SNHU will help you make the most successful, least stressful transition possible.
-This is a course in the 3-credit SNHU Experience sequence (SNHU-101/202, 303, 404) designed to support your academic, personal, and professional development.
-The goal of class discussions and outside work for SNHU-202 will be to help you develop and refine the knowledge and skills you will need to manage and get the most out of the academic and personal opportunities, as well as integrate them with your previous and future academic and personal experiences.
+SNHU 202: Transition to SNHU will help transfer students make the most successful, least stressful transition possible.
+This is a course in the 3-course sequence of SNHU Experience courses (SNHU-101/202, 303, 404) designed to support your academic, personal, and professional development.
+The goal of class discussions and outside work for SNHU-202 will be to help you develop and refine the knowledge and skills you will need to manage and get the most out of academic and personal opportunities, as well as integrate them with your previous and future academic and personal experiences.
 Remember that these opportunities may be challenging, but challenges allow us all to grow and change.

-This is the second general education course of a three-course sequence (SNHU 101/202, 303, 404).
+This is the second general education course of a 3-course sequence of SNHU Experience courses (SNHU 101/202, 303, 404).
 The course will build upon the SNHU 101 experience focusing students on preparing for their post collegiate life.
 Topics include: Goal setting, career and graduate school exploration, resume and cover letter writing, interviewing techniques, and topics of personal finance.

 An education from Southern New Hampshire University is a smart investment for your future.
 It’s an affordable investment, too.
 We believe that college should change your life, not break the bank.
 That’s why more than 90 percent of our students receive some form of financial aid, and students with a GPA of 2.5 and higher could receive up to $18,000 in grants and scholarships.